Publications

 (Roy Soc Open Sci, 2017) Ant queens increase their reproductive efforts after pathogen infection

-The authors demonstrate that a fungal infection prompts ant queens to increase their reproductive efforts.
-This boost in reproduction aligns with the terminal investment hypothesis and is observed here for the first time in a social insect.
+We demonstrated that low-level fungal infections prompt ant queens to increase their reproductive efforts.
+This boost in reproduction aligns with the terminal investment hypothesis.

 -